Lychnian/svg-logo-creator/README.md

 4. Follow the on-screen prompts to specify the text, text color, shape, and shape color for your logo.
 5. Once you've provided all the input, the application will generate an SVG file named logo.svg that is timestamped.
-6. Open the generated logo.svg timestamped file in a browser to view your logo.
+6. Open the logo.svg timestamped file (that was generated and saved in the lib folder of the project directory) in a browser to view your logo.

 ## Demo Video